 Welcome to WhoLovesHockey.org, official site of the TJ Reinsch Youth Hockey Foundation.
 A 501(c)(3) charity dedicated to promoting the introduction of youth hockey to children, supporting those who currently play and to promote awareness to the autoimmune disease TTP.

 PLEASE SIGN UP FOR OUR NEWSLETTER BY CLICKING HERE

-Mark your calendars for Saturday JULY 21, 2018 for the 8th Annual TJ's Tin Cup charity golf tournament.
+Mark your calendars for Saturday JULY 20, 2019 for the 9th Annual TJ's Tin Cup charity golf tournament.
 This years tournament will be held at Covington Links Golf Course in South Sioux City, Nebraska.
 Registration is now open for individuals and teams.
 Only $75 per player or $300 per team.
 Shotgun start at 10:00AM, with a pre-party beginning at 9AM and dinner and auction following the golf.
 To register online click here.
-To see sponsorship opportunities for this event click here.
+For sponsorship and promotional opportunities, email Dirk@wholoveshockey.org

 NHL Players Association Awards Equipment